 Countrywide Process assists by submitting the filing on the client’s behalf after confirming all forms are correctly prepared.

-A $45.00 fee applies for filing the SUBP-030 Application, pursuant to California Government Code § 70626(b)(5).
+A $45.00 fee applies for filing the SUBP-030 Application, under California Government Code § 70626(b)(5).
 Countrywide Process will notify the attorney of any county-specific fees or additional costs for certified copies.

-Once issued by the California court, the subpoena must be served in accordance with California law:
+Once issued by the California court, the subpoena must be served under California law:

-Countrywide Process arranges and completes legal service throughout California.
+Countrywide Process arranges and completes legal services throughout California.

 Because both Idaho and California have adopted UIDDA, the domestication process is: